gardhr/finabel/README.md

 ## Implementation

+This reference implementation currently supports the following languages to one degree or another:

+- Python 3
+- Javascript (UTF-8 handling incomplete)
-This is currently just a reference implementation.
-The Javascript code is complete and will work on any modern platform (node/web/etc) while the C++ code is fairly rigid thus not very useful as is (it also requires the GNU Multiprecision Arithmetic library).
+- C++ (however, code is fairly rigid; also requires the GNU Multiprecision Arithmetic library)

 In the future I may include other languages as well.
 Until then, developers are encouraged to create their own implementations based on the straightforward examples given here.

 I would also like to thank the folks at [crypto.stackexchange.com](https://crypto.stackexchange.com) for their invaluable input.